Toranmal

 Toranmal is located between latitude 21 degrees, 54 minutes N, and longitude 74 degrees, 27 minutes E and 74 degrees, 30 minutes E, at the height of 1150 m above mean sea level.

+Visiting Toranmal Wildlife Sanctuary in the months of January, February, October, November, or December is an excellent idea due to the favorable weather.
+Every year, folks from the states of Maharashtra, Madhya Pradesh, and Gujarat come together to witness the grand celebrations at the Gorakhnath temple during the occasion of Maha Shivratri.

 Approach

 Toranmal is about 55 km from Shahada city which is about 305 km from Nashik and about 200 km from Surat.
 Nearest railway station is Nandurbar which is about 76 km and Dondaicha is about 75 km km from Shahada Town.
 However, for approach from Mumbai 510 km, train station to approach is Dhule (90 km) or Chalisgaon (145 km.).
 Nearest Airport is Surat.